-MayaChemTools is a growing collection of Perl scripts, modules, and classes to support day-to-day computational discovery needs.
+MayaChemTools is a growing collection of Perl and Python scripts, modules, and classes to support a variety of day-to-day computational discovery needs.

 Review the documentation for further details.